nebojsaj1726/customer-manager-client/README.md

 ## Description

-Client app for Customer Manager, React and Redux Toolkit
+Client app for Customer Manager

 ## Instalation and usage